carstenbauer/JuliaHLRS24/exercises/Day3/README.md

 ### `4_saxpy_gpu`

-**Learnings:** using GPU array abstractions, writing a basic CUDA kernel, maximal memory bandwidth of a GPU.
+**Learnings:** using GPU array abstractions, writing a basic CUDA kernel, maximal memory bandwidth (GPU).

 You'll try to measure the maximal, obtainable memory bandwidth of a GPU.
 To that end, you'll consider different GPU implementations of SAXPY.
 Specifically, you'll move the computation to the GPU using array abstractions and will then hand-write a custom CUDA kernel.
 Afterwards, you'll compare your variants to a built-in CUBLAS implementation by NVIDIA.